Our Approach to Governance

 Trust in Learning has structures in place to ensure local engagement is strong, effective and knowledgeable and focuses upon the core purpose for every school, the continued improvement of teaching.
 One of the benefits of being in a multi academy trust, is to enable local governance to focus upon supporting leaders in improving the classroom experience, rather than on operational aspects and running of a school, which can be fully supported by the Central Team and network of the Trust.

 As a group of schools working together ‘governor learning’ is seen as an important aspect of our work and our commitment to our schools and cross-school professional development for governors is a regular feature of our work together.

-For more details on the structure of Trust in Learning (Academies), its committees and local governing bodies please see attached outline
+For more details on the structure of Trust in Learning (Academies), its committees, local governing bodies and school improvement boards please see attached outline